JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 The definitions part shows how Kotlin primitive types map into C primitive types.
 We discussed reverse mapping in the [Mapping Primitive Data Types from C](mapping-primitive-data-types-from-c.html) tutorial.

-The next part of the `libnative_api.h` file contains definitions of types that are used in the library:
+The next part of the `libnative_api.h` file contains definitions of the types that are used in the library:

 <div class="sample" markdown="1" mode="C" theme="idea" data-highlight-only="1" auto-indent="false">